IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step05.md

 </script>

 When used without argument, the `cd` command will set the current working directory to your HOME directory.
-This HOME directory is the default directory for the user to store its own files.
+The HOME directory is the default personal directory of a user.
 However, bear in mind that this HOME directory is not always the right place to store large files, particularly on a cluster with shared resources (ask your administrator!).

 ```bash
 cd